We're making it easier to include healthy active transport options, like cycling and walking, on your journey.

 - Environment: Cycling or walking to your stop or station helps to reduce your carbon footprint.

 - Economic: The cost of buying and maintaining a bicycle is around 1% of the cost of buying and maintaining a car.

 - Social: It provides an opportunity to socialise with people in your local community.

 - Transport: Cycling provides commuters with economical and efficient access to public transport services.
 On average, 10 times more households are within cycling distance of public transport than they are within walking distance.

 Travelling with a bike or scooter

-From 1 July 2021, there is a six-month trial allowing bikes and electric scooters on all Queensland Rail services, including during peak times.
+There is a trial allowing bikes and electric scooters on all Queensland Rail services, including during peak times.

 Bikes and e-scooters will be allowed in the first and last carriages only, with a maximum of two bikes or e-scooters per carriage, or as space allows.

 To ensure a safe and comfortable journey for everyone, please follow these guidelines when travelling with your bike or e-scooter:

 - board via the first and last doors of six car trains